Weak Convergence Analysis of Online Neural Actor-Critic Algorithms

-The overall reward for a policy $f$ in the MDP $\bm{\M}$ is evaluated by the following state and action-value functions: \begin{definition}[State and action-value functions] The state and action-value functions of a policy $f$ acting on MDP $\bm{\M}$ is defined as follows: \begin{itemize} \item the \textit{state}-value function $V^f: \bm{\mathcal{X}} \rightarrow \mathbb{R}$ is the expected discounted sum of future awards when the MDP is started from a certain state $x$ and there is a fixed policy $f$ for all timesteps:
+The overall reward for a policy $f$ to act on the MDP $\bm{\M}$ is evaluated by the following state and action-value functions: \begin{definition}[State and action-value functions] The state and action-value functions of a policy $f$ acting on MDP $\bm{\M}$ are defined as follow. \begin{itemize} \item the \textit{state}-value function $\bar{V}^f: \bm{\mathcal{X}} \rightarrow \mathbb{R}$ is the expected discounted sum of future awards when the MDP is started by a certain state $x$ and the player follows policy $f$ throughout: